Hot Tub Filter Cleaning: How Often and How to Do It Right

 Some hot tubs use a multi-stage filtration system with a secondary media filter alongside the standard cartridge.
 Master Spas’ EcoPur Charge filter is the most common example.
 According to the Master Spas filter maintenance guide{:target=“_blank”}, these filters:

-If your hot tub has a secondary filter with a colored collar, do not apply the standard cleaning protocol to it.
+If your hot tub has a secondary filter with a colored collar, don’t apply the standard cleaning protocol to it.
 Replace it on schedule and follow your owner’s manual for the cartridge cleaning only.
 Keeping a spare EcoPur filter on hand means you never have to run the spa without one while waiting for a replacement to ship.
-If you are winterizing your filter, remove and dispose of the EcoPur filter before storage and install a fresh one at startup.
+If you’re winterizing your filter, remove and dispose of the EcoPur filter before storage and install a fresh one at startup.

 When to Replace Instead of Clean